sr99622/libonvif/README.md

 The purpose of the example program is to discover cameras on the network and obtain the RTSP uri string to initiate streaming.
 This is the most commonly used Onvif function.  libonvif is a c library so you are required to manage the memory.
-This is not too difficult as there are only two dat a structure that require memory allocation, OnvifSession and OnvifData.
+This is not too difficult as there are only two data structures that require memory allocation, OnvifSession and OnvifData.
 OnvifSession encompasses global Onvif variables so you only need one per program.
 You should call initializeSession prior to calling any Onvif functions and close